NVIDIA/cheminformatics/misc/NGCdocs/Model-MegaMolBART.md

 ## How to Use this Model

 MegaMolBART can be run on hardware with access to any NVIDIA GPU with memory greater than 8 GB.
-The model can also be used with NVIDIA Clara Discovery using the [Mega-MolBART gRPC Service](https://ngc.nvidia.com/containers/nvidia:clara:megamolbart).
+The model can also be used with NVIDIA Clara Discovery using the [MegaMolBART gRPC Service](https://ngc.nvidia.com/containers/nvidia:clara:megamolbart).
 The container runs a gRPC service that can generate one of the following using an input SMILES string or list of SMILES strings as the source:

 1. Embeddings from the latent space
 2. SMILES strings sampled around the region of a single input SMILES molecule